Connor-Bernard/gradeView/README.md

 5. Fill out the googleconfig section in accordance with [Google API configuration instructions](#google-api-configuration) below
 6. Add all necessary admin emails to the admin whitelist

-### SERVER CONFIG NOTES

-* __If your server address is different from your live website domain, you will have to update the `REACT_APP_PROXY_SERVER` environment variable found in /website/.env to reflect the correct proxy URL.__
+__NOTE: If your API server's origin is different from your live website's origin, you will have to set the `REACT_APP_PROXY_SERVER` environment variable equal to the respective URL in /website/.env.__

-* __If you are running this using the default Dockerfiles and docker_compose file, you will also need to update the ports in the respective files for containerized deployment__

 ### Google API Configuration